Section 508 ADA web compliancy laws

 Make all hyperlinks meaningful.

 The term “Click Here” and “More” do not convey what the user is linking to.
 Neither do full urls pasted onto the page/post.
-Refrain from using this practice at all times.
+Both practices violate Section 508/ADA laws.

 Yes: 2017-2018 Handbook | No: Click here to download 2017-2018 handbook; Click here to download 2017-2018 handbook